The Planetarium was recently featured in the Daily Bruin's "UCLA Unseen" series! Watch below or go to the article here.

 UCLA Planetarium Facebook page

-Website designed by Tuan Do and Emily Rice; maintained by Tom Esposito, Emily Martin, and Ryan Sanders.
+Website designed by Tuan Do and Emily Rice; maintained by Emily Martin, Ryan Sanders, and Tom Esposito.
 Some content adapted from the previous planetarium website by Seth Hornstein and Matthew Barczys.